ninchistudios/musicproduction/end-to-end-checklist.md

 The song should grab the listener in the first verse/chorus.

 Repetition is ok with a good arrangement.
-Even if the lyrics repeat, the arrangement should change and progress.
+Even if the lyrics repeat, the arrangement should change and progress and stay fresh and interesting from section to section.

 Some techniques: